 Relationships are imperative for the career-driven professional woman and the ambitious woman entrepreneur.
 You HAVE TO have influential relationships and connections to excel.
 You’ve heard it, “It’s not just what you know, it’s also who you know”.
 That’s why networking will never be unnecessary.
 It will always be a factor that should be included in your personal and professional branding strategy.
 You must network strategically, meaning you are intentional about positioning yourself in spaces where there will be people who could help you in some way, who you can learn something from, who could become a part of your personal board of directors, or who could be someone you could collaborate with in some regard.
 Not only should you be seeking opportunities to connect with those who could be a resource to you, be sure that they are people of whom you can be a resource too as well.
 The key is to build mutually beneficial relationships where efforts are reciprocated.
 Be intentional about making 1-2 strong connections through every social networking event you attend.
 Once you make those connections, develop them with periodic, genuine touch-bases or meet-ups to stay in touch and in the loop on what’s going on with them and you share what’s going on in your world.
 Get to know them on a personal level in whatever way they are comfortable but be careful not to pry.
 You should not be asking for anything from your new connection upfront, unless this is a once in a lifetime opportunity and the stars aligned for you to meet that person at that moment and you have an immediate need.
 Your approach in this situation should be handled carefully.
 Learn to read the room and the person you may be speaking to gauge where you should go in the conversation.
 The reason building and leveraging relationships is one of the things that hold them back is because many women don’t want to come across as an opportunist or that they are using the person so they connect with people but don’t approach them as a resource to help them reach their goals.
 Some might even fear that they will be judged as incompetent or less resourceful.
 Let me tell you this……men have no problem cashing in on favors and leveraging the relationships they build.
 People in some of the most prominent positions know the art of leveraging relationships and use that knowledge to their advantage.
 Although there absolutely are folks who are opportunist and are only concerned with what others can do for them, you can effectively leverage relationships without this perception if you intentional about how you build the relationship from the start.
 The key is here is knowing how and when to ask for what you want or need.
 Below are tips for effectively building and leveraging relationships:

+Relationships are necessary for career and business growth.
+Don’t shy away from leveraging relationships because that will surely hold you back.
+Leveraging relationships is how most successful people get ahead!
+Don’t get left behind!
 Understanding Your Leadership Style Helps You Build Your Leadership Brand By: Jackie Robinson4/2/2024 It's not enough just knowing what your leadership style is.
 Understanding the attributes of your leadership style is where you can leverage your impact.
 The "way" you lead is what people remember about you most and is what creates your leadership brand.

 Whether you identify as a transformational, authentic, situational, servant, or some other leadership type, understanding how you show up and represent yourself as a leader in that style is what you need to hone in on to develop your leadership brand.
 Leadership is not about the title per se but more so about your ability to influence and make a positive impact in that role.
 As you are intentionally building your leadership brand ask yourself, "How do I want people to experience my leadership?"
 Whatever your answer is to that question is what you need to focus on as you are building your brand.
 Developing a strong leadership brand is not just about climbing the corporate ladder, it's about how you influence others.
 Your leadership brand, good or bad, will be the legacy you create and leave behind.
 Why is cultivating a leadership brand important?
 It sets you apart.
 Leadership is not one-size-fits-all.
 Your unique style of communicating, collaborating, inspiring, and managing your team should be a representation of the leader you want to be known as, and others aspire to be.
 Your unique leadership brand can create coveted opportunities based specifically on your uniqueness.
 As you are defining your leadership brand think about what you do better than any other leader in your organization and how you do it better?
 Your leadership brand should be just as much about what you do as who you are.
 Your leadership brand begins with self-awareness.
 Understand your values, strengths, and areas for growth.
 Reflect on your purpose—why you lead and what impact you want to make.
 Authenticity is magnetic; people connect with leaders who stay true to themselves.
 Your leadership brand should evolve as you continue to grow as a leader but not completely change because you still want to represent your authentic self.
 Another important component of building your leadership brand involves building your network.
 You have to network with intent and strategy.
 Your network should be diverse, including peers, mentors, sponsors, and industry experts you admire.
 Some of the people in your network should be smarter than you, more experienced, and of course, well connected.
 It's true, it's not what you know, it's who you know that will get you ahead in life faster.
 Not only should you build these connections to enhance your leadership brand, you have to be deliberate about maintaining these relationships.
 Offer help and support to others in your network.
 Do this before ever asking for a favor.
 What value can you bring to those in your network?
 Reciprocate actions or gestures when it's possible.
 Show genuine interest in them and what matters to them.
 When it's appropriate, utilize your network to your advantage but always ask permission to use someone's name as a referral or in any capacity where you are seeking an opportunity.
 Respect and establish trust with the people in your network.
 Never take the people in your network for granted.
 Networking isn't just about collecting business cards.
 It's about building meaningful relationships.
 A strong, quality network amplifies your brand.
 Understanding your leadership style requires self-awareness.
 When you fully understand how you lead, your strengths and weaknesses, and how others perceive your leadership, you will be in a better position to create the respectable leadership brand you envision for yourself.
 A strong leadership brand opens doors.
 Make it a priority to strategically develop a brand that will make you stand out.
 What's your leadership style?
 What are you best known for as a leader?
 Share in the comments.
 Happy New Year SheBosses!
 I have a feeling that many of you will be elevating on multiple levels this year.
 Over the past four years, we have been reassessing, rebranding, and rebuilding.
 We have experienced changes in our careers, started new businesses, re-launched businesses, and all things in between.
 The number four represents support, stability, security, and consistency.
 Now that we have entered 2024, expect all those things to come to pass in your personal and professional lives.
 You have been laying the foundation for growth and development.
 Now it’s time to start building on that foundation.
 Every goal you reach this year will serve as a brick in the building of your own personal enterprise.
 Just like there are different shapes and sizes of houses on your street, everyone’s personal enterprise will be built differently and have its own structure.
 Therefore, don’t try to build yours like someone else’s.
 It’s never in our best interest to compare for similarities when it comes to building.
 Instead, you should compare to find out what you need to do to distinguish your brand and set yourself apart.
 As you are building your personal and professional brand and preparing to start knocking down this year’s goals, you should have guiding principles to help you focus on the right things.
 I want you to keep these three in mind: